Vaishnavraj2509/Parallel-File/README.md

-# Parallel File Encryptor Decryptor
+# Parallel File Encryptor Decryptor - By Vaishnavraj

 This project is a parallel file encryptor and decryptor implemented in C++.
 It allows you to encrypt and decrypt files using multiple threads for improved performance.